 Learning Chinese

-The table speaks for itself, often what is unattractive but productive is what we need to prioritise first, and as a teacher that is most likely planning your lessons, or if you are a senior teacher that could be providing training and other tasks essential to your job.
-You may, like many people, find it difficult not to spend a disproportionate amount of time on attractive and unproductive tasks; how can you resist that new notification on your phone?
-Has my funny WeChat message been replied to yet?
-I wonder what is happening back home, let me take a quick look at the news website.
-Or you slip into further procrastination by spending more time than you need to in the unproductive and unattractive section of the grid.
+Like many people, you may find it difficult not to spend a disproportionate amount of time on attractive but unproductive tasks.
+How can you resist that new notification on your phone?
+Has your funny WeChat message been replied to yet?
+Or perhaps you wonder what is happening back home and decide to take a quick look at the news.
+Before you know it, you may have slipped further into procrastination, lingering longer than necessary in the unproductive and unattractive zone.

-However, even if you have become hyper-aware of where you are allowing your brain to be focused, keeping it focussed is not always easy.
-You should think about how much time you will spend on each task and prioritise three or four of them.
+Even if you become hyper-aware of where your attention is going, keeping it focused is not always easy.
+Consider how much time you will spend on each task, and prioritise three or four of them.

-So, you have ten lessons to plan, work on the ones that you always need to search for extra resources, and seem to take longer to plan, or perhaps there is a grammar point you have taught that you are not confident about, focus on that lesson.
-Is there an Open Lesson in the pipeline, do I need to start preparing for that?
+For example, if you have ten lessons to plan, start with the ones that usually require extra resources or tend to take longer.
+If there is a grammar point you are not fully confident in teaching, focus on preparing that lesson first.
+Do you have an Open Lesson coming up?
+If so, now is the time to start planning for it.

-Distractions from essential tasks feel good, supposedly we get a hit of dopamine each time we check out social media or start a mindless conversation with a colleague to distract us from a task.
+Distractions can feel rewarding.
+Research suggests we get a small hit of dopamine each time we check social media or start a light-hearted conversation with a colleague.
+While these moments may offer short-term relief from a demanding task, they interrupt your momentum and make it harder to return to deep work.